-Re-inspection: Performed by a licensed elevator inspector of this Department, an agent municipality or a private inspection contractor.
+Re-inspection: Performed by a licensed elevator inspector of this department, an agent municipality or a private inspection contractor.
 May be deemed necessary by the inspector when the initial, annual or alteration, repair or replacement inspection finds violations.

 Maintenance: Where performed on building components or elevator car interiors, may be performed by the owner or authorized personnel who are not required to be licensed.
-Where performed on other elevator components, maintenance may only be performed by properly licensed elevator or lift personnel, not by an owner or inspector.
+Where performed on other elevator components, maintenance may only be performed by properly licensed personnel, not by an owner or inspector.

-Service: Performed only by a licensed elevator contractor and their licensed personnel, not an owner or inspector.
+Service: Performed only by a licensed elevator contractor, not an owner or inspector.
 Periodic service is not directly required by code.
 Service may not be performed by an inspector.

-Tests: Performed only by a licensed elevator contractor and their licensed personnel, not an owner or inspector.
+Tests: Performed only by a licensed elevator contractor, not an owner or inspector.
 Periodic tests are directly required by code for most conveyances.

-Checks: Activity that may be performed by the owner or authorized personnel to verify operation of firefighters' emergency operation key switches and hydraulic elevator oil level.
+Checks: Activity that may be performed by the owner or authorized personnel to verify operation of firefighters emergency operation key switches or hydraulic elevator oil level.